 This is also the café where Taylor Swift filmed the video for the song Begin Again.

 This is a reader favorite located in The Marais.
-You can eat here for lunch or dinner but you can also take a drink at the bar which is a fun scene.
+You can eat here for lunch or dinner but also drink at the bar, which is a fun scene.
 You have to get there early to grab a seat.
-From my experience, a lot of the bar seats fill up for people waiting to be seated for meals.
-I was alone and found a seat at the bar and the bartender was happy to chat with me in French and English.
-The outdoor space is fun and great for people watching on a Sunday in The Marais.
+From my experience, many bar seats fill up for people waiting to be seated for meals.
+I was alone and found a seat at the bar, and the bartender was happy to chat with me in French and English.
+The outdoor space is fun and great for people-watching on a Sunday in The Marais.